ludwigschubert/myriad-thesis/README.md

 =====

 * CI
-    * Add conversion to HTML
+    * --Add conversion to HTML--
-    * Check-in artifacts as gh-pages branch
+    * --Check-in artifacts as gh-pages branch--
 * Bibliography
     * More Entries